 Shub is not just an idea or an intention.
 The Greek translation metanoia makes it sound like something that happens only in the mind, and repent makes it sound like we have done something wrong for which we must pay a penalty.
 I experience shub as a complete emptying, followed by a change of direction that encompasses mind, body and way of life, turning away from all of those interrelated evils of exploitation and division and turning toward the wholeness of life.

 The civil rights movement was a powerful force for achieving political and social gains within the exploitation system, but apparently not for unraveling or transforming the system itself.
 We can see today that racism went underground; it did not go away.
 Social and economic inequity did not go away; it got worse.
 Militarism did not go away.
 Sexual abuse did not go away.
 Environmental destruction did not go away.
 Dr. King got into trouble when he started talking about the root sickness, because that sickness is in all of us.
-We need shub, a complete change of direction at the deepest levels, a complete rejection of the status quo, a change of mind, yes, but a deeper change that goes to the root.
+We need shub, a complete emptying, a complete change of direction at the deepest levels, a complete rejection of the status quo, a change of mind, yes, but a deeper change that goes to the root.

 In his final Christmas sermon at Ebenezer Baptist Church, Dr. King pointed in the direction that this change represents.
 He said,